prototypefund/reproducible-website/_events/berlin2017/ReproducibleSummitIIIEventDocumentation.md

 - Rest of the session was about constructing the build-dependency graph between compilers

-- Partial dependecy graph of a GHC bootstrap path, early boostsrapping information at: <https://elephly.net/posts/2017-01-09-bootstrapping-haskell-part-1.html>
+- Partial dependency graph of a GHC bootstrap path, early boostsrapping information at: <https://elephly.net/posts/2017-01-09-bootstrapping-haskell-part-1.html>

 - 8.2.1
 - 8.0.1